lanl/multiple-reactivation-model/README.md

 ## Data

+The `data` folder contains the timeseries used in the analysis.
+The data has been described by Whitney *et al.* in two publications

+> [Whitney *et al.*](https://doi.org/10.1038/nature13594) Rapid seeding of the viral reservoir prior to SIV viraemia in rhesus monkeys.
+Nature, 512(7512):74-77, Aug 2014.

+> [Whitney *et al.*](https://doi.org/10.1038/s41467-018-07881-9) Prevention of SIVmac251 reservoir seeding in rhesus monkeys by early antiretroviral therapy.
+Nat.
+Commun., 9(1):5429, 12 2018.

+The data is separated into two csv files, containing rebound timeseries and acute infection timeseries respectively.

+- `rebound-data-long.csv` Viral load measurements after treatment interruption
+- `acute-data-long.csv` Viral load measurements during acute infection

 ## Notebooks

 The following jupyter notebooks can be found in the `notebooks` folder:

 - `VLProcessSimulations.ipynb` Simulate trajectories and first passage times of the viral load process.
-These are used to make **Figure 1 and 2** of the paper.
+These are used to make **Figure 1 and 2** of the paper and **Figure S3, S4, S5 and S6** of the Supplementary Information.
+- `ParseData.ipynb` This notebook is used to load the viral load data into a python dictionary.
+This dictionary is "pickled" into a file that can be loaded into the other notebooks for further analysis.
 - ...
 - `ReboundTimeVarianceAnalysis.ipynb` What percentage of the variance of the rebound time is due to the first recrudescence event, and when do other reactivations become important.
 This notebook is used to make **Figure 4**.
 - ...